The Peer Proofreading scheme is now CLOSED.

 I want to volunteer to be a Proofreader.

 We are not currently accepting applications for new volunteers.
-We will be recruiting again in September so please check back then.
+We are planning to recruit and train new proofreaders in October 2018.

 History and Aims of the Scheme